 KEY NOTES Basis of Estimate The following documents have been used in creating this cost model: OHP+D DD demolition set (dated 08/22/17).
-Estimate Format - A trade format has been used for the preparation of this estimate with separate breakouts for each individual phase / sub-phase pursuant to recent changes in approach (discussed with OHP+D 9/13/17) Construction Schedule Demolition schedule is assumed to be late 2017 start.
-We have excluded any schedule acceleration premiums within our cost model.
-Delivery Model - The estimate is based on a competitive design-bid-build scenario.
+Estimate Format - A trade format has been used for the preparation of this estimate with separate breakouts for each individual phase / sub-phase pursuant to recent changes in approach (discussed with OHP+D 9/13/17) Construction Schedule - Demolition schedule is assumed to be late 2017 start. construction schedule We have excluded any schedule acceleration premiums within our cost model. we have excluded any schedule acceleration premiums within our cost model.
+Delivery Model The estimate is based on a competitive design-bid-build scenario.
 Bid Conditions - This estimate has been based upon competitive bid situations (minimum of 3 bidders) for all items of subcontracted work.
 Basis For Quantities - Wherever possible, this estimate has been based upon the actual measurement of different items of work.
 For the remaining items (and for mass demolition scope), parametric measurements were used in conjunction with other projects of a similar nature.
-Basis for Unit Costs Unit costs as contained herein are based on current bid prices in the Portland, Oregon market.
+Basis for Unit Costs - Unit costs as contained herein are based on current bid prices in the Portland, Oregon market.
 Sub overheads and profit are included in each line item unit cost.
 Their overhead and profit covers each sub's cost for labor burden, materials, and equipment, sales taxes, field overhead, home office overhead, and profit.
 The general contractor's overhead is shown separately on the master summary.
 Sources for Pricing - This estimate was prepared by a team of qualified cost consultants experienced in estimating construction costs at all stages of design.
 These consultants have used pricing data from Cumming's database for education based construction, updated to reflect current conditions in Portland, Oregon.
-Key Exclusions The following items have been excluded from our estimate: Sales tax AE Fees Temporary swing space Temporary portables Cosmetic improvements building wide Premium shift labor Escalation Clarifications Items which may change the estimated construction cost include, but are not limited to: Modifications to the scope of work included in this estimate.
-Unforeseen sub-surface conditions.
-Restrictive technical specifications or excessive contract conditions.
-Any specified item of material or product that cannot be obtained from 3 sources.
-Any other non-competitive bid situations.
-Bids delayed beyond the projected schedule.
+Key Exclusions - The following items have been excluded from our estimate: - Sales tax - AE Fees - Temporary swing space - Temporary portables - Cosmetic improvements building wide - Premium shift labor - Escalation Clarifications - Items which may change the estimated construction cost include, but are not limited to: claimeations - Modifications to the scope of work included in this estimate. - Unforeseen sub-surface conditions. - Restrictive technical specifications or excessive contract conditions. - Any specified item of material or product that cannot be obtained from 3 sources. - Any other non-competitive bid situations. - Bids delayed beyond the projected schedule. bias actayed beyond the projected schedule.